We Vote for Ashley Park and Haley Lu Richardson to Host the 2023 SAG Awards - E! Online

 Is it too late to host the 2023 Screen Actors Guild Awards at the White Lotus instead?

-If you're wondering why we're asking, then look no further than the dynamic duo we didn't know we needed in Emily in Paris' Ashley Park and White Lotus star Haley Lu Richardson, who came together in such fun form to announce this year's nominations.
+If you're wondering why we're asking, then look no further than the dynamic duo we didn't know we needed in Emily in Paris' Ashley Park and White Lotus star Haley Lu Richardson, who came together in such fun form to announce this year's nominations Jan.
+11.

 Not only did the pair manage to share the highly-anticipated list of nominees with flare during the Instagram Live, but they added in their own hilarious comments in between.